Garden Team member Anna Mariscal shows us how to make a Christmas wreath

 - Thread within the yew individual holly and grass tufts alternately, attaching three to four at a time with floral wire under the yew twigs to ensure coverage.
 This can be adjusted to the number of stems available, and as such the stems can be threaded in as sparsely or as thick as desired.
 Additionally, the holly and grass tufts don’t have to be alternated; they can be kept in distinct lines.
 Go with whatever you like and what you want to see on your front door!

-- Again, work your way around the wreath with foliage tips facing the same direction, and, again, tuck the last stems behind the first stems.
+- Again, work your way around the Christmas wreath with foliage tips facing the same direction, and, again, tuck the last stems behind the first stems.

 Fine tune and decorate